 The staff were all really friendly and it was a wonderfully calm but cool place to relax with a coffee, sweet treat or light meal.
 Just be aware that with all the beautiful goods in the 'shop' section and a small but well-curated selection of retail bags of coffee beans from Origin, Assembly and Colonna, it may be difficult to leave Sans Pere empty-handed.

 Sans Pere.
 84 Great Eastern Street, London, EC2A 3JL (Tube: Old Street).
+CLOSED

 28 August 2017

-The Caffeine Chronicles: Workshop Coffee, Fitzrovia
+The Caffeine Chronicles: Workshop Coffee, Fitzrovia (CLOSED)

-The Fitzrovia coffee bar is located on Mortimer Street, just off Upper Regent Street and not far from BBC Broadcasting House.
-It's only a few blocks north of Oxford Circus, but the small, elegant café could feels a world away from the hubbub and the hullaballoo.
 Each Workshop coffee bar is beautifully designed but I love the way that each one retains its own specific character.
 The first room, which houses the espresso machine and brew bar, is long and narrow with a stunning Madagascan granite counter.
-The counter's colours pair nicely with the vibrant teal coffee cups and saucers (which would also go very nicely in my kitchen, incidentally).
+The colours pair nicely with the vibrant teal coffee cups and saucers (which would also go very nicely in my kitchen, incidentally).

-It was late on a sunny Saturday afternoon when I arrived and Workshop was relatively quiet.
+It was late on a Saturday afternoon when I arrived and Workshop was relatively quiet.
 As usual, the coffee selection was excellent.
-There was a delicious-sounding Cedral from Costa Rica available as a batch brew but I was in the mood for the more floral and green-tea notes of the Ethiopian Beyene, so I ordered this brewed through the Aeropress (£4).
+There was a delicious-sounding Cedral from Costa Rica available as a batch brew but I was in the mood for the floral and green-tea notes of the Ethiopian Beyene, so I ordered this brewed through the Aeropress (£4).
 I also ordered a piccolo (£2.80) — there were two Central American varieties in the hoppers, but I'm not sure which one I got.

 I took a seat on one of the comfy teal sofas in the back room, which feels like being in the living room of a friend with exceptional, Scandinavian mid-century taste.
 The coffee tables here are made with the same Madagascan granite as the counter.
 There's room for about 10 customers — depending on how friendly everyone gets — and a little more perching room the hallway between the brew bar and the seating area.